PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

   never discovered through global state;
 - the lowering context binds those requirements to concrete providers and records the binding in provenance.

+Resource requirements name semantic roles and lease scopes, not preassigned target resources.
+For example, a protocol can request temporary ancillas with locality, concurrency, lifetime, and cleanup constraints while retaining stable `ProtocolWireId` roles.
+A mapped backend supplies `PhysicalResourceId` bindings and may move or rebind them over time, provided it preserves the protocol constraints and returns the binding history.
+Persistent recipe roles, temporary work resources, and produced resource states remain distinguishable even when a target allocator satisfies them from the same physical pool.

 The logical type should describe the message/service contract without fixing a wire protocol or target latency, following [ESI's separation of typed channels